Sections 55 and 55.1 of the Competition Act

 Headed by the Commissioner of Competition, the Bureau is responsible for the administration and enforcement of the Competition Act, the Consumer Packaging and Labelling Act, the Textile Labelling Act and the Precious Metals Marking Act.

-When there has been a contravention or violation of the law, the Bureau’s objective is to correct anti-competitive activities and deter responsible firms and individuals from future anti-competitive conduct.
-The Bureau also encourages firms to set up corporate compliance programs2 to ensure they adopt policies and practices that conform with the law.
+When there has been a contravention or violation of the law, the Bureau's objective is to correct anti‑competitive activities and deter responsible firms and individuals from future anti‑competitive conduct.
+The Bureau also encourages firms to set up corporate compliance programsFootnote 2 to ensure they adopt policies and practices that conform with the law.

-The Bureau emphasizes education and voluntary compliance to limit the need for contested legal proceedings, and consequently, works to inform businesses and other stakeholders about the laws.
-Through its advocacy program, the Bureau actively promotes a competitive marketplace and contributes to the development of competition policy legislation.
+The Bureau emphasizes education and voluntary compliance to limit the need for contested legal proceedings, and consequently, works to inform businesses and other stakeholders about the laws. through its advocacy program, the Bureau actively promotes a competitive marketplace and contributes to the development of competition policy legislation.

 The Bureau’s commitment to educating the marketplace is complemented by several forms of voluntary compliance.
 These range from written opinions, which assist businesses that want to avoid breaking the law, to alternative case resolutions, which correct anti-competitive behaviour in a timely and cost-effective fashion.